ggogel/seafile-containerized/README.md

     **If you set up Seafile from scratch you can skip this part.**

-    The [official Docker deployment](https://manual.seafile.com/docker/deploy%20seafile%20with%20docker/) uses [bind mounts](https://docs.docker.com/storage/bind-mounts/) to the host path instead of actual docker volumes.
-This was probably chosen to create compatibility between a native install and the docker deployment.
-This deployment uses [named volumes](https://docs.docker.com/storage/volumes/), which come with several advantages over bind mounts and are the recommended mechanism for persisted storage on Docker.
+ This deployment uses [named volumes](https://docs.docker.com/storage/volumes/), which come with several advantages over bind mounts, used in the official Seafile Docker deployment.
+They are the recommended mechanism for persisted storage on Docker.

  The default path for named volumes on Docker is `/var/lib/docker/volumes/PROJECT-NAME_VOLUME-NAME/_data`.
-Of course you could also use the old paths but it is not best practice according to the Docker documentation.

-    To migrate storage from the official Docker deployment run:
+    To migrate storage from the official Docker deployment or native (non-Docker) deployment run:
     ```
     mkdir -p /var/lib/docker/volumes/seafile_seafile-data/_data
     mkdir -p /var/lib/docker/volumes/seafile_seafile-mariadb/_data